th2-net/th2-docs/content/versions/1-5-4/getting-started/install-th2/3-th2/dl-configs.md

 rabbitmq-0                                         1/1     Running   0          21d
 ```

-Check if monitoring pods are running:
+Check if the monitoring pods are running:

 ```shell